Tribb/3x-youtube-jb-launchers-/README.md

 ABC for Lapse kernel exploit

-if I missed anyone please raise n issue
+if I missed anyone please raise an issue